numbersprotocol/capture-lite/README.md

 ### Contribution

-- The committed codes should pass all GitHub workflows.
+- The committed codes should pass all GitHub checks.
+- Use [Visual Studio Code](https://code.visualstudio.com/) with workspace settings for consistent coding style.
+- Use [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to auto format on save.

 ### Platform